jasmineyliang/DH5160-week4/quiz.md

+# Choose 10 questions that you like for the quizzes.

 # ex.1
 Create two variables a and b, and initially set them each to a different number.
 Write a program that swaps both values.